Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 * **Provide Customer Service:** Individuals will be able to contact a Subby administrator by email if any problems or questions arise.
 Administrators will be able to reset passwords and email addresses to ensure users have account access.

 #### 2.1.3.
 Additional Features
 * **Review:** Both sublet seekers and lease owners can rate each other based on their experience on a scale of 0 to 5.
-For instance, the sublet seeker can rate their experience with the lease owner based on satisfaction of stay and the lease owner can rate their experience with the sublet seeker based on payment reliability and property damage or lack thereof.
+For instance, the sublet seeker can rate their experience with the lease owner based on the satisfaction of their stay and the lease owner can rate their experience with the sublet seeker based on payment reliability and property damage (or lack thereof).
 This will allow individuals to trust others more freely if they have good reviews.

 * **Competitive Pricing:** On the search results page, there will be two boxes that show the competitive pricing.
 One box will show the lowest rent price set up by lease owners of rooms (same type) in same building, or by leases of same criteria [same criteria? as in same search results?].
 The other box will show the highest bidding set by sublet seekers for either rooms (same type) in same building or rooms that fulfill same criteria.
 The purpose of this feature is to show the competitive pricing of each unit listed.
 This way, people will have better understanding of how much they should be paying for a sublet or of how much they should charge for subletting their unit.